Logo Federal Ministry of JusticeLogo Federal Office of Justice

 (2) The following items of information may be stored in the register:

-1. the basic personal data of the person concerned (surname, surname at birth, former surnames, given names, date and place of birth, sex, and the postal address at the time of the decision) and any blocks on releasing information pursuant to section 51 of the Federal Act on Registration (Bundesmeldegesetz),
+1. the basic personal data of the person concerned (surname, surname at birth, former surnames, given names, date and place of birth, sex, and the postal address at the time of the decision),

 2. legal basis and date of the certificate or of the decision, and legal basis and date of the acquisition or loss of citizenship; in cases governed by section 3 (2) also the date as of which the acquisition applies,